keerthybreddy/TuneShare/tune-share/README.md

 Built the Activity Board page

-Worked on backend for the Catalog page and the Genre Pages
+Built backend for the Catalog page, Genre Pages, User Login and Registration pages

 Implemented custom URL parameterizing for page routes